TSiu88/ResourceLinks/README.md

   - Add authorization to edit but ability to view without login
 - Struggles:
   - Showing error message for duplicate on same view without creating a new view
-  - Editing existing category/tag into a duplicate of another existing category/tag
+  - Prevent editing an existing category/tag to be a duplicate of another existing category/tag

 #### 3/24/20 Work from Home Summary
 - University Registrar